MeoNguOfficial/Snake-game/README.md

 ---

-If you have any questions, feel free to contact the developer or contribute to the project.
+If you have any questions or bug detected, feel free to contact the developer or contribute to the project.